Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

+\begin{itemize} \item \emph{Fixed-step subgradient and gradient algorithms}.
 Minimizing a convex function $F$ using a fixed-step subgradient method is naturally described as $x_{i}=x_{i-1}-\alpha_{i}B^{-1} g_{i-1}$, with $\alpha_{i}$ some step size and $g_{i-1}\in\partial F(x_{i-1})$.
-The method clearly belongs to the class of FSLFOM, and its linear Gram matrix representation can be obtained using formulation~\eqref{eq:trickFSLFOM}. \item[-] \emph{Proximal methods and proximal gradient methods}.

-Consider a composite objective $F^{(1)}+F^{(2)}$ where $F^{(2)}$ admits a computable proximal operator.
+The method clearly belongs to the class of FSLFOM, and its linear Gram matrix representation can be obtained using formulation~\eqref{eq:trickFSLFOM}. \item \emph{Proximal methods and proximal gradient methods}.
+Consider a composite objective $F^{(1)}+F^{(2)}$, where $F^{(2)}$ admits a computable proximal operator.
 Minimizing this objective with a fixed-step proximal gradient method is usually described as performing an explicit (sub)gradient step on $F^{(1)}$ followed by a (proximal) minimization step involving $F^{(2)}$:

 Optimality conditions on this last term allow writing each iteration as

 with some $\tilde{\nabla}F^{(2)}(x_{i})\in\partial F^{(2)}(x_{i})$, which is an implicit equation in $x_i$.
 This method is clearly a FSLFOM and therefore fits in our framework.
 Projected gradient methods are obtained using the same technique, but on the particular class of convex indicator functions $F^{(2)}$, whereas proximal point algorithms correspond to the case where $F^{(1)}=0$.